welshy557/todos-frontend/README.md

 - Upon making an account and signing in, you can create todos, delete todos, and mark them as complete.

-Configured to use the hosted backend located at: https://todoical.herokuapp.com/

-If you wish to use the backend locally, you must change the 2 urls in useApi.ts to http://localhost:3001

 Backend repo and local setup instructions can be found at: https://github.com/welshy557/todos

 Inital Setup: